 Legal Advocacy & Representation

 We help survivors empower themselves with the skills to navigate the courts and the criminal justice system.
-We advocate for survivors, accompany them to court, and work with legal service providers to secure safety and justice.
+The Hope’s Door Legal Center helps victims seeking orders of protection, pursuing divorces, establishing custody, and fighting for child support, among other civil legal needs.
+We also have counselors advocate for survivors and accompany them to court.

 Abuse is even more difficult for multi-cultural and immigrant victims due to language and cultural barriers, discrimination, immigration hurdles and legal status.